-Performance Measure 1 Achievement Analysis Financial statements indicate operating The Operating loss for 17/18 was -\$0.29m - a As anticipated, the operational outcome has improved surplus welcome improvement on prior year losses of - during 17/18 despite the impact of lower than anticipated -\$0.111m and -\$0.054m in 15/16 and 16/17 occupancy.
-With the completion of the disposal of loss respectively.
-Included in the outcome was a making assets, the restructure of the investment profile and loss on 'for sale' assets of -\$0.039m .
-Total a more aggressive marketing framework there is a guarded comprehensive income was \$0.471m optimism for a small operational surplus in 18/19. occasioned by the positive revaluation of the Ambassador apartments. -
+Performance Measure 1 Achievement Analysis Financial statements indicate operating The Operating profit for 18/19 was \$0.097m As anticipated, the operational outcome has improved once surplus - a welcome improvement on prior year losses again during 18/19 despite the impact of lower than of -\$0.054m and -\$0.029 in 16/17 and 17/18 anticipated occupancy.
+As forecast in the prior year report respectively.
+Whilst holiday facility the completion of the disposal of loss making assets and the operational losses continue to be subsidised the restructure of the investment profile, with subsequent turnaround is welcome and occasioned by good positive returns, provided for a return to an operational returns from investments. surplus.